mcuckson/markdown_resume/content/index.md

 Working for a consultancy specialising in helping clients with their cloud adoption strategy I am responsible for shaping the way we deliver the software engineering elements of our portfolio.

-As a fast growing company I worked to develop our successful graduate program in order to fast-track talent from the end of their studies to being highly qualified and productive engineers.
+As a rapidly expanding company I worked to develop and lead our successful graduate program in order to fast-track talent from the end of their studies to being highly qualified and productive engineers.

 Day to day I'm involved in client engagements which has allowed me to deliver a varied set of solutions such as: